 A while back, I was on a live stream with Anna Akana when she did something that surprised me.
 Instead of saying "aw man" or so when I mentioned how many rejections I have gotten, she got excited.
 She said it was good for me.
 After the rejections made a mountain on my desk, they … Continue reading How many rejections is too many?

-There are deadlines for my deadlinesShould I set another one?Print the page out and mark it up Is one word the difference betweenAcceptance and rejection?
+There are deadlines for my deadlinesShould I set another one?Print the page out and mark it upIs one word the difference betweenAcceptance and rejection?
 A house or a home?A school or a dictatorship?What's the difference betweenNinety-nine words and a hundred?Should I edit this another day?
 The deadline was thirty days awayNow it's six or sevenI … Continue reading A writer’s inner fight

 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
 Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 Being able to write well isn’t the only thing it takes to be a writer.
 I’ve found that being a valuable editor has helped me with my writing as well.
 Editors have a keen eye for a troubled story.
 They know the difference between when to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs

 Another friend jumps up and down while I sit chained to a seat.
 Another one.
 It happens so much now that I have a blurred image of how it happens.
 One friend sends question marks my way, shocked she could even win.
-Another jumps off the bed and runs towards me with an acceptance email … Continue reading Late bloomers unite
+Another jumps off the bed and runs toward me with an acceptance email … Continue reading Late bloomers unite

 After piles of rejection letters and critical advice, it's nice to get accepted every once in a while.
 Every writer should feel appreciated for the wonderful creative stories they have made.
-Last week, my flash fiction piece, "The Forgotten', got accepted by Friday Flash Fiction.
+Last week, my flash fiction piece—"The Forgotten"—got accepted by Friday Flash Fiction.
 This makes me one step closer to being a published author.
 You … Continue reading Proud writer moment